huggingface/blog/safetensors-official.md

 # What is safetensors?

-🐶[Safetensors](https://github.com/huggingface/safetensors) is a library for saving and loading tensors in the most common frameworks (PyTorch, Tensorflow, jax, paddlepaddle, numpy..)
+🐶[Safetensors](https://github.com/huggingface/safetensors) is a library for saving and loading tensors in the most common frameworks (PyTorch, Tensorflow, Jax, PaddlePaddle, NumPy..)

 Let's see an example in PyTorch:
 ```python